Juicy and crispy air fryer chicken tenders are breaded with panko crusting for a delicious homemade kid-friendly dinner the whole family can enjoy.

 When cooking from fresh, it’s not recommended to stack chicken tenders in an air fryer.
 It can make the chicken cook unevenly and even pull some of the breading off the tenders.

 If cooking from frozen, you can stack your chicken fingers a bit more.
 There is no fresh breading to worry about coming off.
+It will just take a little longer to get that crispy breading.

 Never fill your air fryer basket more than halfway full and shake the basket while cooking every 5 minutes or so to allow for even cooking.